COVID-19: LEGGETT OPEN FOR BUSINESS - Confinement Spring 2021

 If you are thinking of putting your house on the market...

 Now is an excellent time to start the process, as pent up demand starts to build.
-The FNAIM has informed us that our agents will be able to visit your property (with the appropriate travel documentation) and take on the mandate, provided the property is empty or temporarily vacated by yourselves.
-Please be aware that they would follow the strictest safety and hygiene measures and would talk you through these, on the phone, before the visit takes place.
+Please be aware that our agents will follow the strictest safety and hygiene measures and will talk you through these, on the phone, before any visits takes place.

 Please note, rules and regulations are changing constantly and information is subject to change.
 We will endeavour to keep you informed throughout but for the latest information you can visit the official Government site here.
 This site also has links to the latest attestations needed to travel.
-We will update these pages shortly after the next announcement on January 7th
+We will update these pages shortly after each announcement.

 As you can see, we are very much open for business and working hard to offer the highest service levels to all clients.
 We will update this page regularly.
 We wish you all the very best of health and please stay safe - from all the team at Leggett.